 We find that counterparty contagion is significant but limited in magnitude.
 This owes to the fact that most of the counterparties have rather small exposures to the bankrupt companies.
 The largest exposures, revealed in the list of the largest unsecured creditors in the bankruptcy petition, often belong to the trustees of publicly traded bonds and since these bonds are widely held, the exposure of a single financial firm is substantially smaller.
 Outside of the trustees, we find that many of the creditors are financial firms, which supports the description of financial institutions as highly interconnected.
 However, financial creditors are rarely at risk of failing as a result of another firm’s troubles because these firms hold diversified portfolios, as is often required by regulation.
 We find stronger counterparty contagion effects for Lehman Brothers and AIG but even these extreme events did not involve sufficient counterparty contagion to cause numerous cascading bankruptcies in the financial system.

-We could laugh at the Americans, but we did have our own particularly ridiculous bailouts here in New Zealand
+We could laugh at the Americans, but we did have our own particularly ridiculous bailouts here in New Zealand.

-In related news, I probably have the only kids on the planet who can be encouraged to eat the less tasty parts of their dinner on the promise of getting to watch this one for the n= (large and increasing)th
+In related news, I probably have the only kids on the planet who can be encouraged to eat the less tasty parts of their dinner on the promise of getting to watch this one for the n= (large and increasing)th time:

 It is ridiculously cute when a 2.5 year old girl pleads for “Keynes and Hayek!”